13 Transforming data

 13.2.2 Example pipes

-We will mostly use pipes for manipulating tables in R. However, the following examples illustrate that pipes can be used for other tasks as well.
+When transforming data, we mostly use pipes for manipulating tables into other tables.
+However, the following examples illustrate that pipes can be used for other tasks as well.

 Arithmetic pipes

-Whereas a description of the pipe operator may sound complicated, the underlying idea is quite simple: We often want to perform several operations in a row.
-This is familiar in arithmetic expressions.
+Whereas a description of the pipe operator may sound complicated, the underlying idea is quite simple: We often want to perform several operations in a row or sequence.
+This is familiar to most of us when computing arithmetic expressions.
 For instance, consider the following step-by-step instruction:

 • multiply it by 4,